openid/SIOPv2/openid-connect-self-issued-v2-1_0.md

 * `sub_jwk`
     * OPTIONAL.
 A JSON object that is a public key used to check the signature of an ID Token when Subject Syntax Type is JWK Thumbprint.
 The key is a bare key in JWK [@!RFC7517] format (not an X.509 certificate value).
 MUST NOT be present when Subject Syntax Type other than JWK Thumbprint is used.
 * `i_am_siop`
-    * OPTIONAL.
+    * REQUIRED.
 Boolean.
-It MUST be set to `true` and be included when Self-Issued OP Discovery metadata has been obtained dynamically.
+It MUST be set to `true` when the ID Token is signed by a Self-Issued OP.

 Note: The use of `i_am_siop` Claim is under discussion and may be replaced with something like "iss": "siop+https://siop.example.com".